The Government of Canada has increased the wage subsidy from 10% to 75% in an effort to financially support businesses affected by COVID-19.

 Therefore, you should only offer loan security if you (and your potential cosigner) are fully aware of and able to handle the responsibility involved.

-For an even more detailed look at qualifying for a personal loan, click here.
+For an even more detailed look at qualifying for a personal loan in Hamilton, click here.

 How a Personal Loan Relates to Your Credit

-Depending on the lender you apply with, your loan payment activity will likely get reported to Canada’s two main credit bureaus (Equifax and TransUnion).
+Depending on the lender you apply with in Hamilton, your loan payment activity will likely get reported to Canada’s two main credit bureaus (Equifax and TransUnion).
 Each bureau has a slightly different version of your credit report on file, which is a detailed portfolio containing records of all your credit-related actions and accounts over several years.

 When you complete or default on a loan payment, said activity will also cause your credit score to fluctuate positively or negatively.